Down the Drain: Unpacking TON of Crypto Drainers

 { "url": "https://ton.vote", "name": "TON Vote", "iconUrl": "https://ton.vote/logo.png" }

 Summing up, since TON Connect manifest is controlled by the DApp and the values stated there are passed to Wallets as is, it is possible for the malicious DApp to impersonate a legitimate one by filling its manifest with data that looks legitimate.
-As for today, the problem of data verification is an open issue, the effective solution to it that would fit into any Wallet implementation is yet to be found.
-However, there are solutions that work and do so quite well:
+We discuss this problem more in the following article about vulnerabilities found in Wallets that support TON: neplox.security/

 None of the TON wallets that our Team has looked into (Tonkeeper, Telegram Wallet, TON Wallet, MyTonWallet) sufficiently warned us, as Users, about a mismatch between the domain that initiated the Wallet connection request and the domain stated in the modal window, or tagged the transactions initiated by samples of TON Drainers as suspicious, except one – XTON Wallet, which mentioned the actual origin of the malicious DApp on most of the steps throughout the interaction flow.